FREE MENTAL HEALTH ASSESSMENT. start here

-Several different drugs are known to interact with doxepin, with some being classed as major drug interactions.
+Several drugs are known to interact with doxepin, including some classified as major drug interactions.

-Common medications that can interact with doxepin include certain MAOI (monoamine oxidase inhibitors) and SSRI (selective serotonin reuptake inhibitor) antidepressants.
-If you use an MAOI or have used one within the last two weeks, using doxepin may cause severe side effects.
+Common medications that can interact with doxepin include certain MAOIs (monoamine oxidase inhibitors) and SSRIs (selective serotonin reuptake inhibitors).
+If you use an MAOI or have used one within the last two weeks, taking doxepin may cause severe side effects.

-Doxepin should not be combined with alcohol.
-Drinking alcohol after taking doxepin can result in increased feelings of drowsiness and reduced concentration, creating an increased risk of injury or accident.
+Doxepin shouldn’t be combined with alcohol.
+Drinking alcohol after taking doxepin can result in increased feelings of drowsiness and reduced concentration, creating an elevated risk of injury or accident.

 One of the most important things you need to remember when taking doxepin is to take it on the right schedule.
 For antidepressants, this typically means taking it once daily at bedtime or divided up into two or three smaller doses taken throughout the day.

 For insomnia, doxepin should be taken at least three hours after consuming a meal and within 30 minutes of going to bed.
 After taking doxepin, limit your activities to those necessary to prepare to go to sleep.

 Doxepin has a half-life of 15 hours, meaning each dose of the medication will be halfway eliminated from your body after roughly 15 hours.
 A single 6-milligram dose of doxepin will reach its peak concentration approximately three and a half hours after consumption.

 Doxepin may or may not be your secret to improved mental health or better sleep.
 That’s a decision only your healthcare provider can make with you.
 We’re just here to give you some information to make that choice effectively.